-- 1. A Pony is a small Horse whose height at the withers, having been measured on a smooth level surface, does not exceed 1.48 m without shoes.
-Refer to VRs Chapter IX, Art.
-1082-1088 and VRs Annex IX for complete details relating to the regulatory height of a Pony and Pony Measurement. - 1.1.
+- 1. For the Regulatory Height and Measuring, please refer to the FEI Veterinary Regulations Chapter IX Pony Measuring. - 1.1.
 In order to participate in international Events and Championships for Ponies, a Pony must be registered with the FEI as a Pony.
 A Pony that is registered with the FEI as a Pony may not participate in CSI(O)s or Championships for any other Category. - 2.
 In any international Events and Championships, Ponies must be at least six years old.